Pieter Baas: Research

-Baas's principal research is in the evolution of anatomical diversity in wood and in the significance of tree biology as it relates to global environmental change.
-He is also interested in plant anatomy, both systematic and phylogenetic, wood culture, biodiversity, biohistory, conservation, as well as in microscopic wood identification.
-He has studied the role of botanical gardens in education and research.
+Baas's principal research was in the evolution of anatomical diversity in wood and in the significance of tree biology as it relates to global environmental change.
+He was also interested in plant anatomy, both systematic and phylogenetic, wood culture, biodiversity, biohistory, conservation, as well as in microscopic wood identification.
+He studied the role of botanical gardens in education and research.

-Since 1976 Baas has been Editor-in-Chief of the International Association of Wood Anatomists Journal.
+As of 1976 Baas was Editor-in-Chief of the International Association of Wood Anatomists Journal.
 As an expert on wood anatomy, Baas was at times asked to be a scientific expert on police investigations regarding wooden weapons or tools.

-Awards, honors and personal life
+Awards, honours and personal life

 In 1987 Baas became a corresponding member of the Botanical Society of America and a member of the Royal Netherlands Academy of Arts and Sciences in 2000.
+He was an elected fellow of The International Academy of Wood Science.
 In 2003 he won the Linnean Medal of the Linnean Society of London.
 Baas became a Knight in the Order of the Netherlands Lion in 2005.
+Ilex baasii and Baasoxylon are named after him.

 While in Sri Lanka in 2004, Baas survived the Indian Ocean tsunami.
+He died on 29 April 2024, at the age of 80.